 - The current estimated value

 This gives you a rough idea of your home's value.
-Unless the houses nearby have sold recently, you can't get a completely accurate value.
+Unless the houses nearby have sold recently, it's hard to get a completely accurate value.

-2. Look at price trends by your area and nationally
+2. Look at price trends in your area and nationally

 It’s also worth looking at how the housing market is doing across the country.